Crassispira: Description

 Most species in this genus have a tall spire and a truncated anterior canal.
 The ribs are overridden by spirals, forming beads or nodules.
 Under the subsutural keel is the sinus area which is rather smooth.

 The small shell is subclavate and tuberculated.
 The spire is thick and lengthened.
 The outer lip shows a slight sinus above and is thickened internally at the top and the bottom.
 The top of the inner lip has a thick pad.
 The basal channel is slightly defined.

 The shell is medium-sized.
 The aperture is moderately long and wide, scarcely contracted at the base, forming a suggestion of a siphonal canal, moderately emarginate at the base.
 The siphonal fasciole is slightly bulging.
 The body whorl is varicose near the outer lip.
-The anal sinus is deep and narrow.
+A distinctive feature is the deep anal sinus, which is usually located on a subsutural ramp and is often bordered by a raised rib or fasciole.
 The apex is semicircular and lies some distance from the suture below thread on the anal fasciole.
 The base of outer lip bears a very shallow, broad sinus, or stromboid notch.
 The inner lip is detached.
 The parietal callus is thickened adjoining the anal sinus.
 The sculpture consists of narrow axial ribs, between which the spiral threads or grooves.
 The anal fasciole bears a strong spiral cord.
 (Based on original figures, Kiener, Coquilles vivantes, Pleurotoma, pp. 33–34, pi.
 15, fig. 2, 1839.)

 The shell has a strong subsutural collar, a moderately narrow but strongly concave subsutural slope, strong axial ribs that do not cross the subsutural slope, and strong spiral threads between the axial ribs.